 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
 Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
 An exception to that requirement is provided for a business-type activity that normally expects to hold custodial assets for three months or less.
 This Statement describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
 Custodial funds generally should report fiduciary activities that are not held in a trust or equivalent arrangement that meets specific criteria.
-As the Authority does not currently participate in fiduciary activities subject to this Statement are effective for reporting periods beginning after December 15, 2018.
+As the Authority does not currently participate in fiduciary activities subject to this Statement, no impact to Authority's financial statements is anticipated at this time.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
 Earlier application is encouraged.
 The financial impact of the applicability of Statement No. 84 on the Authority's financial statements has not yet been determined.